sliuu/hciproject/_posts/2018-04-30-testing-results.md

 ## 2. Missing back button(s)
 ### Before:
-After navigating to inspiration, it was unclear how to get back to the main About section.
+Our evaluators pointed out that after navigating to inspiration, it was unclear how to get back to the main about section.
+They felt stuck.
+This violated the User Control and Freedom heuristic, and received a severity rating of 1.
 <figure>
 <img src="../assets/images/paper-prototype-inspo.jpg" alt="cam" style="max-width: 50%;"/>
 <figcaption>Inspiration section of "Learn more" </figcaption>